NyorJa/awesomeapp-spring-kotlin/README.md

 ## How to start
 1. Go to the root directory of the project
+2. Change branch to sql `git checkout sql`
-2. `docker compose up -d` to enable mysql and phpmyadmin
+3. `docker compose up -d` to enable mysql and phpmyadmin
-3. `./gradlew  clean build`
+4. `./gradlew  clean build`
-4. `./gradlew bootRun`
+5. `./gradlew bootRun`